Faculty

 • Department of Pathology, Microbiology, and Immunology

-We have long appreciated the role that neutrophils play as first responders of the immune system during microbial infections.
+Research Interests: We have long appreciated the role that neutrophils play as first responders of the immune system during microbial infections.
 New evidence is emerging on the transcriptomic and phenotypic diversity of this highly abundant circulating white blood cell.
 In the Diaz-Ochoa lab we combine classical immunological techniques with a systems approach to gain mechanistic insights on the contributions of neutrophil diversity in host responses to bacterial infections.

 1003 Center for Immunology and Infectious Diseases